 Is the Receiver Powered on?

-Some flight controllers don’t power on the RX with USB connection, so you might have to plug in LiPo battery to power the receiver.
+Some flight controllers don’t power on the RX with USB connection, so you might have to plug in the LiPo battery in order to power the receiver.

 If you are doing this on a quad with LiPo connected, it’s best to disconnect your VTX and other components to avoid overheating.
 And make sure props are removed just in case.